 How do I find the lot I am supposed to use when I pick up my student?
+LS = Lower School, US = Upper School

-How do I find the correct time to arrive at school for pick-up (Wave)?
+How do I find the correct time to arrive at school for regular pick-up (Wave)?

 How do I find the lot I am supposed to use when I pick up my student?
+LS = Lower School, US = Upper School How do I find the correct time to arrive at school for early release pick-up (Wave)?